biotite-dev/biotite/doc/tutorial/structure.rst

     'N' 'CA' 'C' 'N' 'CA' 'C' 'N' 'CA' 'C']

-If you would like to know which atoms are in proximity to specific coordinates, have a look at the `AdjacencyMap` class.
+If you would like to know which atoms are in proximity to specific coordinates, have a look at the `CellList` class.

 .. warning:: Creating a subarray or substack by indexing, does not necessarily copy the coordinates and annotation arrays.
 If possible, only *array views*